 As an additional safety measure, the machines or devices can be locked off with signs or tapes.
 In this way, employees can immediately see that they are currently not in operation.

-After maintenance or repair, all tools and unwanted objects should be removed.
-Afterwards, all safety locks can be removed, and the machine or system can be put back into operation step by step.
+After maintenance or repair, all tools, and unwanted objects should be removed.
+Afterward, all safety locks can be removed, and the machine or system can be put back into operation step by step.
 As a final action, all employees are informed that the machine or system is back in operation.

 All the above steps can best be carried out with a checklist to ensure that all steps have been followed and that the safety of the employees has been guaranteed throughout.

-A checklist for maintenance assurance varies in scope and content depending on the type of machine or plant and the industry in question.
+A lock-out tag-out procedure checklist assurance varies in scope and content depending on the type of machine or plant and the industry in question.
 However, six sections can be found in every process template and safety checklist.

 1. Information on the plant or machine